 Use Integrated software for stimuli and recordings

-Conducting biometric research has been possible for quite awhile.
+Conducting research with biosensors has been possible for quite awhile.
 However, it has never been as easy and powerful as it is now.
 Sensor combinations and stimuli presentations, that formerly required several software tools, now is possible in a single software platform.

 Use real time synchronization